-- John Farrow's Plunder of the Sun (1953), an adventure tale set in Mexico, with Glenn Ford as an American tourist enmeshed with smugglers Patricia Medina and Francis L. Sullivan.
-Also in the cast: Diana Lynn, Eduardo Noriega (unrelated to the Open Your Eyes and The Devil's Backbone actor), and Douglas Dumbrille.
-Jonathan Latimer adapted David F. Dodge's novel, which actually takes place in Peru.
-Reportedly, it was due to his less-than-pleasant experience with director John Farrow that Glenn Ford turned down the lead in Hondo.
+- John Farrow’s Plunder of the Sun (1953), an adventure tale set in Mexico, with Glenn Ford as an American tourist enmeshed with smugglers Patricia Medina and Francis L. Sullivan.
+Also in the cast: Diana Lynn, Eduardo Noriega (unrelated to the Open Your Eyes and The Devil’s Backbone actor), and Douglas Dumbrille.
+Jonathan Latimer adapted David F. Dodge’s novel, which actually takes place in Peru.
+As found in Duke: The Life and Image of John Wayne, it was due to his less-than-pleasant experience working with director John Farrow that Glenn Ford turned down the lead in Hondo.

 - Screenwriter-turned-director James Edward Grant’s low-budget Ring of Fear (1953), a circus-set mystery yarn featuring hunter and circus impresario Clyde Beatty as himself; former Warner Bros. star Pat O’Brien (Cowboy from Brooklyn, Angels with Dirty Faces); and writer Mickey Spillane, also playing himself – and who is supposed to have drastically rewritten the original screenplay credited to Grant, The High and the Mighty actor Paul Fix, and Philip MacDonald (Rebecca, The Body Snatcher).